xeome/lua2standalone/README.md

 lua main.lua inputfilename outputexename

 you can change inputfilename to your lua file name for example myprogram.lua and outputexe name to the executable name you want to use
-defaults are input.lua for input and a.exe for output
+defaults are input.lua for input and a.exe for output executable name